Roaming charges after Brexit

 What is data roaming?

-But it’s not just the internet - every time you connect to another network abroad to make a call or text, you’re roaming.
+However, it’s not just the internet – every time you connect to another network abroad to make a call or text, you’re roaming.
 And since Brexit, you’ll no longer be covered for free roaming under EU legislation, so you may face higher charges for using your phone in Europe.

-While you’re abroad, it can be tempting to use data to upload your latest holiday pictures to social media, stream your favourite TV shows, or create a personal hotspot.
-But before you do any of this, there are a few things you should know and check, so you don’t end up with a large mobile bill.
+While you’re abroad, it can be tempting to use data to upload your latest holiday pictures to social media, stream your favourite TV shows or create a personal hotspot.
+But before you do any of this, there are a few things you should know and check so you don’t end up with a large mobile bill.

-How have data roaming charges changed since Brexit?
+How have data roaming charges changed?

 Now, instead of being able to ‘roam like you’re at home’ (use your minutes, text and data as if you’re in the UK) it’s up to the individual phone operators to decide what they’ll charge for cross-border calls, texts and data usage.
-You’ll have to check with your phone operator to find out about any roaming charges you’ll face while travelling.
+You’ll have to check with your phone operator to find out about any roaming charges you’ll potentially face while travelling.

 Can I use my mobile in the EU?